 We also tested each setting independently.
 In the charts below, the number refers to the difference in performance when the corresponding setting alone changed.
 When testing MSAA, for example, that was the only setting we changed.

-For testing, we used a RTX 2080 and Ryzen 7 2700X — both at stock frequencies — paired with 32GB of RAM.
+For testing, we used a RTX 2080 and Ryzen 7 2700X — both at stock frequencies — paired with 32GB of RAM (you don’t need that much, as you can read in our guide to RAM capacity).
 We turned every setting up as high as possible to get a baseline — either Very High or Ultra, with FXAA and MSAA 8x.
 To get you started as fast as possible, the settings below are ranked based on their importance, with grass quality impacting performance most.

-Based on our testing, grass quality has the biggest impact on performance in GTA V. Between Ultra and Normal, we saw a 12 FPS improvement on average.
+Based on our testing, grass quality has the biggest impact on performance in GTA V. Between Ultra and Normal, we saw a 12 frames per second improvement on average.
 Even bumping the grass quality down to High had a significant performance benefit, giving us an extra six frames on average.
 We didn’t note a difference between Very High and Ultra, though.
-After rounding, we noted the same average frame rate at both settings: 63 FPS.
+After rounding, we noted the same average frame rate at both settings: 63 fps.

 We recommend leaving this setting at either Normal or High for the best results.
 There is a pretty significant difference between those settings and Ultra, though.
 At Normal, GTA V doesn’t render nearly as much foliage, rather opting for flat grass textures broken up by the occasional bush.
 In the city portions of Los Santos, you won’t notice much of a difference, however.
 Because of that, we still recommend turning down grass quality, even if that means giving up some grass when you get into the mountains.